Victorum-Universalis-VU/Missions-Expanded-VU-1.35/README.md

 # Missions-Expanded-VU
-Current Europa Expanded VU files
+Current Mission Expanded VU files
 Guide for manual installation :

 If you're reading this you've already done the 1st step : download the .zip file